Ročov: Administrative division

+Etymology

+The name is derived from the personal name Roč, meaning "Roč's (court)".
+Roč was probably a shortened form of Rostislav or Roman.

 Geography

 Ročov is located about 11 km south of Louny and 45 km northwest of Prague.
 It lies in the Džbán range.
 The highest point is at 481 m above sea level.

 History

 The first written mention of Ročov is from 1352, when Albrecht of Kolowrat founded here a market town.

 Transport

 There are no railways or major roads passing through the municipality.